Siphon880gh/fitness-deck/README.md

 ### Amending More AI to a Table

-#### Mobility/Stretch Hip
+#### Stretch Hip Benefits

 I needed another column to explain why the hip exercise is beneficial:

 ```
 This is a markdown table of hip exercises and their variations by difficulty.
 These exercises improve flexibility, stability, mobility, etc. Please add a second column on how the standard variation helps improve the hip:

 {Markdown format table goes here.
 Broken down to 10 rows including header and divider to respect ChatGPT input limit.
 May be even less if rows are wordy.
-Double check their response for being cut off}
+Double check their response to check if cut off}
 ```

 ## Prompt Responses Copied and Formatted Into MD